sprintersb/atest/README.md

 intrusive to the program.
 The commands listed above are translated by the compiler to machine instructions that might affect code generation for the surrounding code (register allocation, jump offsets, ...).
-The commands have low overhead; it's not more than an avrtest syscall.
+The commands have low overhead; it's not more than an AVRtest syscall.

 `LOG_ON`, `LOG_OFF`, `LOG_PUSH_ON`, `LOG_PUSH_OFF` and `LOG_POP`
 are also supplied